hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 > ### Notes on variables
 > Variables can be given any name such as `x`, `current_temperature`, or
 > `subject_id`.
-You want your object names to be explicit and not too long.
+You want your variable names to be explicit and not too long.
 They
 > cannot start with a number (`2x` is not valid but `x2` is).
 R is case sensitive
 > (e.g., `genome_length` is different from `Genome_length`).
 There are some names that
 > cannot be used because they represent the names of fundamental functions in R